 Please be aware that teachers are not allowed to administer any medication.
 Medication can be administered from the school office under the following conditions for students who need to take any kind of medication:

-Student must have written authorization from a parent/guardian.
+- Student must have written authorization from a parent/guardian, AND

-If your student is late to school, please make sure your student stops by the office to check in and get a late slip to take to their teacher.
+Students are marked tardy if they are not in the classroom or in their seat when the tardy bell rings.
+If your child is late to school, have them come to the front doors, ring the bell to come in, and then stop by the office to check in and get a late slip to take to their teacher.
 If a student has been marked absent by the teacher and does not stop by the office for a late slip, they will be shown as “unexcused absent” for the day.

 Parents need to inform the office if you will be withdrawing your student from school.
 The office will give your student’s teacher a Student Withdrawal Form which your student will take to the library, cafeteria, music teachers, etc. to make sure books have been turned in, cafeteria fees cleared, musical instruments returned, etc.